A-M-O-S/alx-system_engineering-devops/0x01-shell_permissions/README.md

-chown is used to change the owner of a file touch is used to create a file chmod u+x is used to make a file executable
+chown is used to change the owner of a file touch is used to create a file chmod u+x is used to make a file executable chmod u+x,g+x,o+r hello is used to give multiple permissions